-Even before the pandemic, there were already signs of major problems for city residents – working people were steadily getting priced out, tenant eviction and buy-out were daily occurrences, our homeless count was soaring, property crimes were rapidly increasing, and empty storefronts and blight were such widespread issues that San Francisco voters supported a commercial vacancy tax to curb the problem.
+We had to get back to work on persistent pre-pandemic issues – working people were steadily getting priced out, tenant evictions and buy-outs were daily occurrences, our homeless count was soaring, property crimes were rapidly increasing, and empty storefronts and neighborhood blight.

-As member of the San Francisco Board of Supervisors and the Board’s Budget Committee Chair, I am mindful of this economic volatility and am committed to working with the Mayor and my colleagues on the Board of Supervisors to actively identify solutions that support robust economic activities.
+Please use this site as a source of information about announcements and hearing schedules related to the City Budget.
 I invite all San Franciscans to participate and keep track of our progress as the Budget Committee holds our departments accountable for their spending and works together on meaningful solutions that ensure an equitable recovery for all San Franciscans.

 Budget Related Documents and Presentations: